 Did you know the first-ever brownie recipe came from right here in Chicago?
 Yep, it did!
-Learn how to make this iconic dessert from Palmer House Hilton and Hilton Chicago’s guest-favorite Signature Carrot Cake Pop in your very own kitchen.
+This iconic dessert was created at the Palmer House in Chicago.
+In celebration of Palmer House’s 150th, we’re sharing the recipe so you can celebrate this milestone at home.
+As a bonus, we’re throwing in Hilton Chicago’s guest-favorite Signature Carrot Cake Pop recipe.
 Read on for the recipes and a little Chicago brownie history lesson to share with the kids.

 Palmer House Hilton Brownie

 The first reference to the “brownie” in America appears in the Sears Roebuck Catalog published in Chicago in 1898.
 Specifically at the direction of Bertha Palmer to be served at the Columbian Exposition World’s Fair in 1893, the brownie was created in the Palmer House Kitchen in the late 19th century.
 The recipe below is well over a century old, and is the exact same one used for the brownie served in the Palmer House Hilton today!
 It remains one of the hotel’s most popular confections.

 14 oz semi-sweet chocolate